DevHarsh001/Horizon-Ads/README.md

 2. **Set Up Your Account** – Register on our website and link your server.
 3. **Start Earning** – Ads will be placed, and you’ll begin earning crypto!

-## 🔧 Installation
+## 🔧 Invite Link
-Currently in progress.
+Invite link can't be provided bot is still in development stage.

 ## 📧 Support & Business Inquiries
 For support or business inquiries, contact: harshtiwari6060@gmail.com